CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/C/APP.3.3 Fileserver.md

 ### 2 6 Unsuitable installation of the file server

-If file servers are set up in easily accessible locations, attackers can directly access their components and thus the stored data, eg. B. by removing drives or remove and take away.
+If file servers are deployed in easily accessible locations, attackers can directly access their components and thus the stored data, eg. B. by removing drives or remove and take away.
 Smaller NAS systems can also be easily stolen completely.
 It is also possible that an attacker directly leverages the access restrictions on the file server and thus can view sensitive data.
 Once he has access, he can also import malicious programs and thus jeopardize the security of the entire network.

 ### 2 7 Lack of or insufficient data protection concept